Clock Auctions Augmented with Unreliable Advice: Preliminaries

-\paragraph{The learning-augmented framework} In this work we adopt the learning-augmented framework and study clock-auctions that are also equipped with a (potentially erroneous) prediction $\pred$ regarding the highest welfare feasible set to serve.
-Given the predictions and an instance, we denote the welfare achieved by a mechanism $\mech$ as $\mech(I, \pred)$ and we evaluate the performance of $\mech$ using its \emph{robustness} and \emph{consistency}.\footnote{We note that the predictions used by mechanisms are \emph{public}, i.e., the mechanism designer and bidders observe the predictions.
+In this work, we adopt the learning-augmented framework and study clock auctions that are also equipped with a (potentially erroneous) prediction \( \pred \) regarding the feasible set of highest welfare.
+Given the predictions and an instance, we denote the welfare achieved by a mechanism \( \mech \) as \( \mech(I, \pred) \), and we evaluate the performance of \( \mech \) using its \emph{robustness} and \emph{consistency}.\footnote{We note that the predictions used by mechanisms are \emph{public}, i.e., the mechanism designer and bidders observe the predictions.
 Although our clock auctions utilize the predictions to guide the price-increase process, the bidders still face only monotonically increasing clock prices and, thus, they still have a simple interface with an obviously dominant strategy of exiting the auction when the clock price becomes undesirable (higher than their private value).}

 The robustness of a mechanism refers to the worst-case approximation ratio of the mechanism given an adversarially chosen, possibly erroneous, prediction.
 Mathematically,